 - Don’t use the product near an open flame or while smoking because benzocaine is flammable.

-The medication can be absorbed into the bloodstream through the skin, and an overdose can be fatal.
+The absorption of benzocaine into the bloodstream through the skin is more significant when you apply the product on broken skin, such as a wound or burn, and an overdose can be fatal.
 To avoid overdosing, use only the minimum amount needed.
 A doctor will be able to advise you on the proper dosage.
 If you suspect an overdose, contact poison control or an emergency room right away.

 When to Talk to Your Doctor